makotoy/makospell/README.md

 ### Compiling Aspell library from source

 By default, the Xcode project contains a reference to `external-libs/aspell-0.60.6.1/.libs/libpspell.dylib`.
-In order to build this file, you first need to download aspell source from [Aspell website](http://aspell.net/) (current version is 0.60.6.1).
+Follow these steps to build this file:

+1. Download aspell source from [Aspell website](http://aspell.net/) (current version is 0.60.6.1).
-Then place the directory `aspell-0.60.6.1` inside `external-libs`.
+2. Place the directory `aspell-0.60.6.1` inside `external-libs`.
    This directory has `.gitignore` so that the aspell directory is not synced by git.
-In order to sucessfuly configure aspell for building, you need to copy `aspell.h` file in `external-libs` to `aspell-0.60.6.1/interfaces/cc`.
+3. In order to sucessfuly build Aspell, you need to copy `aspell.h` file in `external-libs` to `aspell-0.60.6.1/interfaces/cc`.
-Then `cd` to `aspell-0.60.6.1` directory and do
+4. `cd` to `aspell-0.60.6.1` directory and do

         $ ./configure
         $ make

 which should compile the library file `libaspell.dylib` in `aspell-0.60.6.1/.libs` directory.

-You then need to download dictionary files.
+You then need to prepare word lists.

+1. Download dictionary files from [Aspell directory](ftp://ftp.gnu.org/gnu/aspell/dict/0index.html).
+2. Put the directory, say, `aspell6-en-2016.11.20-0` in `external-libs`.
+3. `cd` to `aspell6-en-2016.11.20-0` and do

+        $ ./configure
+        $ make

+You might get encoding error, but the word list should be created anyhow.

 Then create config file `~/.aspell.conf` for Aspell.
 Here is an sample:

     lang en_US
-    dict-dir /Library/Application Support/cocoAspell/aspell6-en-6.0-0
+    dict-dir path-to-aspell6-en-2016.11.20-0
     data-dir /Users/foo/lib/aspell-0.60
     home-dir /Users/foo/Library/Preferences/cocoAspell/
     personal en.pws